Agile at scale: An organizational game changer

 If your company’s products require software development, you exist within a fast-paced, rapidly changing marketplace.
 You need to deliver high-quality projects fast.
 You’ve probably already introduced some agile into your development teams and experienced competitive advantages like enhanced collaboration, improved quality, faster delivery of value, reduced cost of development and elevated customer satisfaction rates.

-Scaled Agile across your entire portfolio would mean extending these same competitive advantages and much more: It would provide focus and insight into your organization’s highest-value initiatives.
-It would help to ensure that products work well together and each provides a return on your investment.
-It would help to identify gaps and highlight new requirements at the portfolio level.
-It would minimize ad-hoc projects that could conflict with one other or duplicate efforts.
+Scaled Agile across your entire portfolio would mean extending these same competitive advantages and much more: It would provide focus and insight into your organization’s highest-value initiatives to ensure that products work well together and each provides a return on your investment.
+You could identify gaps and highlight new requirements at the portfolio level minimizing ad-hoc projects that could conflict with one other or duplicate efforts.
 And scaling agile across multiple projects would enhance customer value.

 If scaling agile across multiple teams and projects makes sense, does it also make sense to go beyond your IT and Dev departments?
 After all, agile isn’t limited to software product development.
 Agile methodologies can be applied to many finance and marketing department projects as well.